Stewart Lee: 2009–2010: Comedy Vehicle

-Stewart Lee's Comedy Vehicle, a new six-part comedy series featuring standup and sketches, began a six-episode run on 16 March 2009.
+Stewart Lee's Comedy Vehicle, a comedy series featuring standup and sketches, began a six-episode run on 16 March 2009.
 The executive producer was Armando Iannucci and the script editor was Chris Morris.
 The first episode received positive reviews from The Independent and the Daily Mirror.
 Lee wrote a negative review of the show in Time Out in which he described himself as "fat" and his performance as "positively Neanderthal, suggesting a jungle-dwelling pygmy, struggling to coax notes out of a clarinet that has fallen from a passing aircraft".
 The Guardian described it as "the kind of TV that makes you feel like you're not the only one wondering how we came to be surrounded by so much unquestioned mediocrity".
 One of the show's few negative reviews came in the Sunday Mercury, "His whole tone is one of complete, smug condescension".
 Lee used the line to advertise his next stand-up tour.
 Lee frequently uses negative reviews on his posters in order to put off potential audience members who are unlikely to be fans of his comedy style.
 The first episode was watched by approximately one million viewers.
 The series was the BBC's second most downloaded broadcast during its run.
 In May 2010, the series was nominated for a BAFTA TV Award for best comedy programme.
 The series won a BAFTA for best comedy programme in 2012.
 The show was cancelled after four seasons on BBC Two.

-2011–2019: Alternative Comedy Experience
+2011–2019: The Alternative Comedy Experience

 Although Lee had been supported by less established acts on his comedy tours before (including Josie Long and Tony Law), 2011 marked a shift in his career towards doing a lot to promote other creative comedy talents.
 He produced At Last!
-The 1981 Show, featuring veteran alternative comedians Alexei Sayle and Norman Lovett at the Royal Festival Hall in May 2011 and by 2013 he was fronting a comedy showcase on Comedy Central called The Alternative Comedy Experience which featured 38 comedians who identified with alternative comedy, including Robin Ince, Sam Simmons and Eleanor Tiernan.
+The 1981 Show, featuring veteran alternative comedians including Alexei Sayle and Norman Lovett at the Royal Festival Hall in May 2011 and by 2013 he was fronting a comedy showcase on Comedy Central called The Alternative Comedy Experience which featured 38 comedians who identified with alternative comedy, including Robin Ince, Sam Simmons and Eleanor Tiernan.
 The show ran for 25 episodes 2013–14, but in 2015 Lee confirmed that Comedy Central were not commissioning a third series.